 Whether warning of danger or marking safe passage into a harbor, lighthouses stand as beacons of safety and security.
 Perhaps it is because of this and the imagery of light that lighthouses seem to appeal to the spiritual side of people, symbolizing He who is “the Light that shineth in darkness” and reminding us that we are also to let our “lights so shine.”

 The directions, locations and descriptions for the lighthouses found herein are believed to be accurate, but are provided only as a reference.
-Questions, comments, and corrections can be sent to the friends through the e-mail link at the bottom of each page.
+Questions, comments, and corrections can be sent through the email link at the bottom of each page.